Working with Multiple Command Hierarchies

 }

-The --verbose flag is now available on all remote subcommands: myapp remote add origin https://... --verbose.
+The --verbose flag is now available on all remote subcommands, and can be specified either before or after the subcommand name: myapp remote --verbose add origin https://... or myapp remote add origin https://... --verbose.

 Nest Multiple Levels

-For complex CLIs, branches can contain other branches:
+For complex CLIs, branches can contain other branches (use the non-generic overload when you just want grouping):

 config.AddBranch("cloud", cloud =>